Pous2002/Wind-Energy-Work-Learn/README.md

 Different simulation set ups I used for OpenFAST along with code to run it through MATLAB.
 Mainly full simulations and linearization studies in OpenFAST

-Some modelling of Rotor Anisotropy, in particular modelling whirling modes in Campbel diagram
+Some modelling of Rotor Anisotropy, in particular modelling whirling modes in Campbell diagram

 OpenFAST external platform model which uses a linearized Gazetas foundation model along with "Earthquake" inputs